juji-io/datalevin/README.md

 Datalevin relies on the robust ACID transactional database features of LMDB.
 Designed for concurrent read intensive workloads, LMDB is used in [many projects](https://symas.com/lmdb/technical/#projects), e.g. [Cloadflare](https://blog.cloudflare.com/introducing-quicksilver-configuration-distribution-at-internet-scale/) global configuration distribution.
 LMDB also performs well in writing large values (> 2KB).
 Therefore, it is fine to store large values (e.g. documents) in Datalevin.

-Datalevin can also be used as a key-value store.
-[We](https://juji.io) are committed to make Datalevin as efficient as possible.
+Independent from Datalog, Datalevin can be used as an efficient key-value store for [EDN](https://en.wikipedia.org/wiki/Extensible_Data_Notation) data.
 A number of optimizatons are put in place.
 For instance, it uses a transaction pool to enable transaction reuse, pre-allocates buffers, and so on.

 ## :tada: Usage

 ## :floppy_disk: Difference from Datascript

 Datascript is developed by [Nikita Prokopov](https://tonsky.me/) that "is built totally from scratch and is not related by any means to" Datomic®.
-Although a port of Datascript, Datalevin differs from Datascript in some important ways, in addition to the diffirence in data durability:
+Although a port of Datascript, Datalevin differs from Datascript in more ways than the diffirence in data durability:

 * Datalevin is not an immutable database, and there is no "database as a value" feature.
 Since history is not kept, transanction ids are not stored.